robjberryhill/basic-blog-ruby-on-rails/README.md

     - Adding a model with validations. validate syntax.
     - create and add to db with a new template and controller.
     - Handle errors and redirect to specific views.
 Creating a show.html.erb.
+    - Adding edit and index views to handle editing along withe the methods in the controller edit, update, index.
+    - using link_to helper to create links. using ruby .each do to interate through the records to display them.